tushdon2/Qiskit_Hackathon_IITR_2021/README.md

   * Analysing human psychology based strategy against complete randomness.

 ## What we achieved in this project
-  * Created a Quantum random generator using noise only over QasmSimulator in Qiskit.
+  * Created a Quantum random generator using noise only (over QasmSimulator in Qiskit).
   * Linked Qrng with web game .
   * Train a classical machine learning model using python to identify different hand gestures for rock, paper, scissors, lizard and spock.
   * Developed web interface for game using html, css and javascript.
+  * For further info: (Project Presentation)[https://github.com/tushdon2/Qiskit_Hackathon_IITR_2021/blob/master/assets/docs/Qiskit%20Fall%20Fest%20Hackathon%20IITR%202021.pdf]

 ## Instructions